 On April 30, 1887, 302 Beacon was purchased from William Howells by Edwina (Booth) Grossman, the wife of stockbroker Ignatius R. Grossman.
 They previously had lived at 29 Chestnut with her widowed father, Edwin Thomas Booth, the noted Shakespearean actor (brother of Lincoln’s assassin, John Wilkes Booth).

 By the 1890-1891 winter season, 302 Beacon was the home of Miss Ellen Maria Chandler.
 She previously had lived at 154 Beacon with her widowed father, Peleg Whitman Chandler, who died in May of 1889.
 She continued to live at 302 Beacon in 1897, but had moved to 346 Beacon by 1898.

 By June of 1900, 302 Beacon was the home of Dr. John Bapst Blake and his wife, Anne (Hastings) Blake.
-They had been married in October of 1899, and 302 Beacon probably was their first home together.
+They had married in October of 1899 and 302 Beacon probably was their first home together.
 Prior to their marriage, he had lived at 212 Beacon with his parents, John George Blake and Mary Elizabeth (McGrath) Blake.

 John Bapst Blake was a physician and surgeon.
 He maintained his practice at 212 Beacon with his father and brother, Gerald Blake.
 He later would become surgeon-in-chief at Boston City Hospital and a professor of surgery at Harvard Medical School.

 The Blakes continued to live at 302 Beacon until late 1903, when they moved to 178 Beacon.